 sustainable diamond industry here.

-All Natural Diamond Council members must comply with relevant international and national environmental legislation.
-Our members develop environmental management, monitoring and protection plans in collaboration with local communities, as well as local and national governments, through rigorous multi-stakeholder engagement processes that begin well over a decade before mines go in to production and continues throughout the life of the mine.
+Natural Diamond Council members must comply with relevant local and international environmental, employee, and community protection legislation.
+Our members develop environmental management, monitoring, and protection plans in collaboration with local communities and local and national governments through rigorous multi-stakeholder engagement processes that begin well over a decade before mines go into production and continue throughout the life of the mine.

-Every year, NDC members publicly report on their sustainability programs, initiatives and commitments.
+NDC members publicly report on their sustainability programs, initiatives, and commitments every year.
 All reports are audited by 3rd-party-certified organizations to ensure clear transparency and accountability.
+These reports also serve as benchmarks to help with further improvement.